OHBA-analysis/osl-dynamics/doc/faq.rst

 Note, when we train on TDE data, because the differences we want to model are reflected in the covariance of the data, we don't need to model the state means (we can just fix them to zero).
 Whereas, when we train on AE data, the differences we want to model are contained in the mean, so we learn the state means.

 Also note, once we have inferred a latent description, such as HMM states or DyNeMo modes, we can go back to the original unprepared data (i.e. before the AE/TDE) and re-estimate properties of this time series based on the inferred latent description.
-This is what's done when we estimate post-hoc spectra - see the 'Spectral Analysis' section in the model descriptions: :doc:`HMM <models/hmm>` and :doc:`DyNeMo <models/dynemo>`.
+This is what's done when we estimate post-hoc spectra, see the 'Spectral Analysis' section in the model descriptions: :doc:`HMM <models/hmm>` and :doc:`DyNeMo <models/dynemo>`.

 What are hyperparameters?
 ~~~~~~~~~~~~~~~~~~~~~~~~~